It’s easy, right?

 - Your meta description (for including in the SERP snippets)

 Remember – you want your readers to be engaged with your SEO content writing, not just Google.
-More often than not, that means providing additional value in your website copy.
+More often than not, that means providing additional value to your website copy.

 Structure your Article